The Importance of Healthy Exercise for seniors

 Exercise and physical activity can be essential for helping to you to stay more energetic, independent and healthy as you grow older.
 Most adults over the age of sixty-five spend around ten hours or more either lying or sitting down every day.
 This establishes them as the most sedentary group.
 However, they can pay a price for that inactivity, suffering from higher rates of heart disease, obesity and early death.
 As you grow older, it becomes more important for you to stay active if you want to maintain your independence and stay as health as possible.

-Understanding Physical activityseniors walking
+Understanding Physical activity

 Physical activity can count as anything that gets your body moving, from recreational sport to simply going for a short walk.
 The first thing that you should be focusing on as you get older is keeping yourself moving.
 On a basic level, this means making sure that you don’t spend every hour of the day sitting down.
 In addition to reducing the amount of time you spend being still, it is important to engage in around one hundred and fifty minutes of aerobic activity at a moderate level each week.
 Usually, it’s a good idea to be active every single day, generally in bouts of activity ten minutes long or more.
 The more you do in terms of exercise, the greater your health gains will be.